History of Berliner FC Dynamo (1978–1989)

 BFC Dynamo reached the quarter-finals of the 1981-82 European Cup but was eventually eliminated by Aston Villa.
 BFC Dynamo now began a period of dominance in the league.
 The team secured its fourth consecutive league title at the end of the 1981-82 DDR-Oberliga and would go through the entire 1982-83 DDR-Oberliga undefeated.
 BFC Dynamo was only defeated by FC Karl-Marx-Stadt on the seventh matchday of the 1983-84 DDR-Oberliga.
 It was the team's first loss in 36 league matches.
 BFC Dynamo was drawn against Partizan Belgrade in the second round of the 1983–84 European Cup.
 The players Falko Götz and Dirk Schlegel defected to West Germany during a shopping tour in Belgrade before the return leg.
-Young talented froward Andreas Thom from the youth department would make his international debut in the match, as a replacement for Götz.
+Young talented forward Andreas Thom from the youth department would make his international debut in the match, as a replacement for Götz.
 BFC Dynamo lost the match but advanced to the quarter-finals on goal difference.
 The team was eventually eliminated by AS Roma in the quarter-finals.
 It was the fourth time in five seasons that BFC Dynamo had been eliminated by an eventual finalist.
 The team reached the final of the 1983-84 FDGB-Pokal but was defeated by SG Dynamo Dresden.

 BFC Dynamo was drawn against Aberdeen F.C. under Alex Ferguson in the first round of the 1984-85 European Cup.
 The team advanced, after a dramatic penalty shoot-out at the Friedrich-Ludwig-Jahn-Sportpark in the return leg.
 BFC Dynamo continued to dominate the league.
 The team scored a whopping 90 goals in the 1984-85 DDR-Oberliga.
 No other team would ever score more goals during a season in the DDR-Oberliga.
 BFC Dynamo faced rival SG Dynamo Dresden in the final of the 1984–85 FDGB-Pokal.
 The team lost the match 2–3.
 For the second consecutive season, SG Dynamo Dresden had stopped BFC Dynamo from winning the Double.
 The match between 1.
 FC Lokomotive Leipzig and BFC Dynamo on the 18th matchday of the 1985-86 DDR-Oberliga become historic due to a controversial penalty for BFC Dynamo in extra time.
 The match ended 1-1.
 BFC Dynamo captured its eighth consecutive league title on the final matchday of the 1985-86 DDR-Oberliga.
 The team finished just two points ahead of second-placed 1.
 FC Lokomotive Leipzig.